 We were lucky enough to be able to take a detour over the stranded Pashsa Bulker, still looking quite forlorn wedged at high tide off the coast at Newcastle.
 Rescue operations were just getting underway as we “buzzed the tower” in very un-Top Gun style.
 Several tiny tugboats were converging on the stricken bulker, a huge task and at least several days of work ahead of them until optimum tidal conditions would drift away once more.

 We had bigger fish to fry, though: the verdant and recently drowned Hunter Valley, still a few minutes ahead of us.
 Wheels down.
 Landing gear.
 Smooth landing.
 Disembark into a windy afternoon at Cessnock.

 A swift left takes us into the heart of the wine region, toward Pokolbin Village with its oh so Smelly Cheese Shop.
-That’s not our first stop, though; instead we veer right down a long, long driveway and into Hope Estate winery, which looks just as fresh out of the wrapper as our Sydney Seaplane.
+That’s not our first stop, though; instead we veer right down a long, long driveway and into Hope Estate winery, which looks just as impressive as our Sydney Seaplane.

 The first remarkable thing about this lovely winery is that ALL of the kangaroos in the area have adopted it as a daytime lounge room.
 There are between 150 and 300 of all sizes lounging alongside the driveway in grassy paddocks near the vineyard.

 What are they doing here?
 It’s broad daylight!
 Our Hope Estate host, Kerriann, thinks she knows why.
 “We’re on a bit of a rise here at Hope, and with the recent rains and floods we think they’re happier with the higher ground.”